YiwenLiebesleid/dataviz-project-template-proposal/README.md

 Link (v2): https://vizhub.com/YiwenLiebesleid/c71db0d850e84c6899d9b17af9b92acc

-I computed the average caffeine and alcohol consumption _(todo: also add smoke and exercise)_ of each sleep efficiency group, and translated them into bar charts.
+I computed the average caffeine and alcohol consumption and exercise times of each sleep efficiency group, and translated them into bar charts.

 This viz shows how the trend of lifestyle differs in different efficiency groups.
 For example:
 - People in higher efficiency groups consume relatively more caffeine before sleep.